INTENSIVE THERAPY FOR CHILDREN IN ARIZONA

 Intensive Therapy and Episodic Bursts of Therapy: Cost Overview

-Intensive Therapy is a private pay only service for children that are new patients to UCP of Central Arizona.
-If evaluations dated within 12 months of the start date are not provided, UCP will provide evaluations for a fee of $300 per evaluation.
-Plan-of-care can be created with your family via Zoom two weeks prior to the start date of the intensive therapy session or on the first day of the intensive session.
-Each plan of care for each therapy type cost $100 per plan.
-Therapy sessions during the intensive program are $130 per hour.
+Therapy Intensives at UCP of Central Arizona are a private pay service for children.
+If evaluations dated within 12 months of the intensive start date are not provided, UCP will provide evaluations for a fee of $300 per evaluation.
+Plan-of-care(s) for the intensive can be developed in a virtual session with the therapist 2 weeks prior to the first day of the intensive for each therapy type for a cost of $100 each.
+Therapy sessions during the intensive program are $135 per hour.

 Have More Questions?